Otto Sackur

 Otto Sackur (28 September 1880 in Breslau, Germany – 17 December 1914 in Berlin, Germany) was a German physical chemist.

 He is known for the development of the Sackur–Tetrode equation, which he developed independently of Hugo Tetrode.
 His and Tetrode's names are also combined to name the Sackur–Tetrode constant derived using the equation.

-Sackur studied at the University of Breslau, receiving his doctorate there in 1901.
-He then worked in London before joining the Fritz Haber Institute in Berlin.
-He died in an explosion after mixing two chemicals.
+Sackur studied at the University of Breslau, receiving his doctorate there in 1901 under Richard Abegg.
+He received his Habilitation in 1905 under Richard Abegg.
+He then worked in London before joining the Fritz Haber Institute in Berlin, becoming the head of the physical chemistry department early 1914.
+He had good relations with Clara Immerwahr.
+They studied as doctoral students together, and Immerwahr was the one who got him the job in the Institute.